 If you sense a flare coming on, do whatever you can to carve out extra time to rest.
 You body can't heal without it!

 Surgery is reserved for RA patients who’ve suffered permanent joint damage leading to debilitating pain or loss of function.
 Nowadays, that typically only happens with very severe or undertreated cases.

 - Synovectomy: This surgery removes the inflamed synovial membrane.
 It may be considered if the pain persists after six to 12 months of treatment.
 A synovectomy can be performed in the ankle, knee, hip, elbow, shoulder, wrist, or finger.
 Recovery varies depending on which joint was operated on, but physical therapy usually starts in a day or two.

 - Arthroplasty: For more significant joint damage, this surgery may reconstruct or replace the joint.
 Bones can be reshaped or replaced with metal, ceramic, or plastic parts.
-More than a million joint replacement surgeries are performed each year, mostly of the hip or knee, but the shoulders, elbows, and joints in the hands and feet may be replaced as well.
+More than a million joint replacement surgeries are performed each year in the U.S., mostly of the hip or knee, but the shoulders, elbows, and rarely the joints in the hands and feet may be replaced as well.
 It’s critical to discuss with your surgeon the types of activities you want to continue after joint replacement.
 This will help your doctor select the appropriate type of prosthesis and implantation technique, while giving you a deeper dive into the risks and limitations of surgery, which can include infection, blood clots, or loosening of the joint.

 Other Therapies for RA

 Taking your medication is just one thing you can do to help you feel your best.
 Consider assembling a team of medical specialists (your rheum can refer you) from a variety of fields, like psychiatry, sleep medicine, physical or occupational therapy, or nutrition, who can support you wherever you may need it.
 Areas they can help with: